Renault Captur - Interior, design and technology

 Build quality feels strong, too.
-The Captur doesn’t have the design flair of the Peugeot 2008, and you might say that the lower-spec cars feel a little on the dowdy side, but the layout is functional and the materials used are certainly better than in the Ford Puma.
+The Captur doesn’t quite match the design flair of the Peugeot 2008, and you might say that the lower-spec cars feel a little on the dowdy side, but the layout is functional and the materials used are certainly better than in the Ford Puma.

-The new Captur is available with four core equipment levels, with various limited editions coming and going from the range.
-Renault has included generous levels of standard kit throughout the range.
-All cars come with alloy wheels, LED headlights, auto folding electrically adjustable mirrors, rear privacy glass, automatic air conditioning and a host of active safety systems such as Lane Keep Assist and Traffic Sign Recognition.
+The second-generation Captur is available with four core equipment levels, with various limited editions coming and going from the range.
+Renault has included generous levels of standard kit: all cars come with alloy wheels, LED headlights, auto folding electrically adjustable mirrors, rear privacy glass, automatic air conditioning and a host of active safety systems such as Lane Keep Assist and Traffic Sign Recognition.

 Sat-nav, stereo and infotainment

 Standard on-board tech in the Captur includes a 7-inch touchscreen with Apple CarPlay and Android Auto compatibility, Bluetooth, a DAB radio and a wireless smartphone charging function.
 There’s also a 4.2-inch TFT driver information display and the usual USB ports.

 R.S.
-Line models have the best infotainment set-up available in the Captur, adding a larger 9.3-inch portrait-style touchscreen with big tiles for main functions like mapping and media, and small shortcut icons along the lower edge.
+Line and E-Tech Engineered models are fitted with an upgraded 9.3-inch portrait-style touchscreen with big tiles for main functions like mapping and media, and small shortcut icons along the lower edge.
 The graphics are sharp enough and the screen responsive, but the set-up is not as intuitive as systems in VW Group rivals.

 In this review